DirkSonguer/Vitou/README.md

 ### Run servers

-* "node ./vitou.js" in project root runs the game server
+* "node --use_strict ./vitou.js" in project root runs the game server .

+Note that strict mode is needed as Vitou uses ES6 features like classes.

 See server documentation in /documentation/server.